zast-ai/issues/README.md

      - Relevant screenshots (if any)
      - Browser and version information

-3. **Labels and Assignment**: Our team will assign appropriate labels and a responsible team member to the issue.
+3. **Labels and Assignment**: Our team will assign appropriate labels and a responsible team member to the issues.

 ## Issue Template